-Your guide to constellations, deep-sky objects, planets and events, Tonight’s Sky, Highlights of the July Sky
+Tonight’s Sky July 2014 Your guide to constellations, deep-sky objects, planets and events, Highlights of the July Sky

-As the sky grows darker, Saturn begins to slip toward the western horizon.
-It sets after midnight.
-Aim a telescope at the planet to see its famous rings.
+As the sky grows darker, Saturn and Mars begin to slip closer to the western horizon.
+Glimpse them through a telescope before they set.

 Constellations and Deep-Sky Objects